ISAACLINDROOS/AS91896/README.md

 >
 > ![image](https://user-images.githubusercontent.com/21046313/180735934-94ad964f-1fea-4bb5-aadb-c41873a9e7e1.png)

-Install the App by saving the latest file in the [Releases](https://github.com/ISAACLINDROOS/AS91896/tree/main/Releases) directory or select from the releases side menu.
+Install the App by saving the latest file in the [Releases](https://github.com/ISAACLINDROOS/AS91896/tree/main/Releases) directory or select from the [Releases Menu](https://github.com/ISAACLINDROOS/AS91896/releases).
 Once the file has been downloaded, run the .exe file (If done correctly, the main window should open).

 > #### On Mac computers with Apple silicon, you may need to install Rosetta.
 A window like the one below may pop-up, simply click "Install" to continue.
 >